What is the Best Fruit for Singers | Is all Fruit Good or Bad for Singers?

 Vegetables contain a whole host of vitamins and minerals that are a vital component of a healthy diet.
 Vegetables can also greatly benefit singers too as they are full of antioxidants and are anti-inflammatory.
 Both of these things will keep your voice healthy.

 Now it’s your turn!
 Which of these fruits will you be eating to benefit your next live performance?
+What fruits have you found to be good for your voice and which are best?
 Do you have any favourite fruits of your own?
 Let us know in the comments!